Chemiculs/qengine/README.md

 AND

-* Each sub-routine contains multiple iterations of cmp / test instructions rather than a single cmp / test instruction as the compiler would normally generate and is beyond trivial to crack using a debugger.
+* Each sub-routine contains multiple iterations of cmp / test instructions rather than a single cmp / test instruction as the compiler would normally generate - which is beyond trivial to crack using a debugger.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------